gkhaburzaniya/pyscript-docs/docs/user-guide/terminal.md

 <script id="my_script" type="mpy" terminal worker></script>
 ```

-Get a reference to the element, and just call the `process` method on
+Get a reference to the element, and call the `process` method on
 that object:

 ```JS